dukeboard/kevoree-modeling-framework/gpce2013-experiment/README.md

 	sh server.sh

-A browser should open on the following adress
+A browser should open (if not, open it) at the following address

 	http://localhost:8080